CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/007-configuration-migration.md

 The product toolkit supports a number of methods of transferring configuration from one environment to another.
 The main two methods are running locally on your desktop or using a pipeline platform such as Azure DevOps.
 Below will guide you through both local and Azure DevOps, but you can technically use other methods.

+{:.important}
+Please note that the product toolkit is not included in the CluedIn license.
+It is an open-source toolkit provided by CluedIn team to help you migrate configuration between environments if you have such need.

 ## Local configuration migration

 This guide will be using the `import` and `export` scripts only.
 The toolkit also supports running the functions on their own, but this will not be covered as part of this documentation.